Calling Test

 A Prayer for Purpose

-Lord, I want to know why I am here.
+Lord, I want to know why I am here — not in theory, but in practice.

-I confess that I have been looking in the wrong places.
-Comparing myself to others.
-Waiting for perfect clarity.
-Letting fear keep me still.
+I confess I have looked in the wrong places, compared myself to others, and let fear keep me still.

 I trust that You who began a work in me will carry it to completion.